The Castle of Adventure: Television serial

 The names of the children are Philip and Dinah Mannering who are brother and sister, Lucy-Ann and Jack Trent, also brother and sister.
 During the holidays, they live with Philip and Dinah's mother, Allie at Spring Cottage which she borrowed from her friend (no longer set in Scotland as in the original novel).
 In episode 2, the four youngsters make friends with Tassie, a mysterious gypsy living in the woods with her mother, who is threatened by Sam, nicknamed Scar.
-Towards the series’ end, Aunt Jane visits the children, so does Bill Cunningham whom Allie met during the convention at the Military service in the opening episode.
+Towards the series’ end, Aunt Jane visits the children, as well as Bill Cunningham, whom Allie met during the convention at the Military service in the opening episode.

 Terrestrial repeats of the series were unknown once it was aired.
 However, a year later, a video was released, although some scenes were edited out, and it aired on The Children's Channel after TVS had lost its ITV franchise.
 Along with TVS' other programmes, it has been kept off the DVD market for complicated legal reasons, but is available on YouTube.

 Edward Francis told The Guardian at the time of its broadcast that "Dinah takes the initiative far more.
 She confronts and debates things in a modern way.
 And there is more parity in the children's relationship with their widowed mother than in the original; she's less formal and disciplinarian".
 Three years later, commenting on the updates which had seen an anti-tank device and the SAS included in the storyline, Anna Home (former head of children's programmes at the BBC who had been at TVS earlier in the 1980s) mentioned that Blyton "suffer(ed) from being neither truly period nor modern; it is difficult for writers and actors to know whether to retain the language and accent of the period or try to update it", and suggested that the dramatisation had not been "particularly successful".